Dahlia Tuber FAQ

 -

-Tubers with multiple shoots can still test negative.
-For bacteria to be cultured it must be showing visible signs of the disease, however, multiple shoots are not necessarily an indicator of gall and the tuber may still be negative.
+Tubers with multiple shoots can still test negative for gall.
+For bacteria to be cultured, there must be visible signs of the disease present, however, multiple shoots are not necessarily an indicator of gall and the tuber may still be negative.

 -

-When we are digging tubers from the field we dispose of any tubers that are showing signs of disease to avoid storing them with other tubers.
+When we are digging tubers from the field, we dispose of any tubers that are showing signs of disease to avoid storing them with our stock over the winter.

 -